Luca3317/TMPEffects/README.md

 If you instead want to simply clone the repository,
 you will have to manually import the required resources located under Assets > TMPEffects > Resources.

+### Set up
+Add the TMPAnimator and/or TMPWriter component to a GameObject with a TextMeshPro(UI) component, and select "use default database" in both their inspectors.
+You will get a prompt to import the required resources.
+Hit the button and you're done setting up TMPEffects!

 ## Documentation
 The full documentation can be found [here](https://tmpeffects.luca3317.dev/manual/introduction.html).